tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Description ==

-This plugin will examine a country code based on the IP address.If a comment, pingback or trackback comes from specific country, it will be blocked before Akismet validate it.
+This plugin will examine a country code based on the IP address.
+If a comment, pingback or trackback comes from specific country, it will be blocked before Akismet validate it.